nickitaliano/nickitaliano/README.md

 ### Hi there 👋

 I'm Nick.
-I'm a developer and amateur musician:music:.
-I'm enjoying learning and applying Apache frameworks.
+I'm a freelance data engineer and amateur musician:music:.
+I'm enjoying learning and working Apache frameworks.

 * 🌐 Website: https://nickitaliano.io
-* :ring: Join my webring: https://hotlinewebring.club
+* 🔭 I’m currently working on data-driven music apps and frameworks
+* 🌱 I’m currently learning Apache Kafka
 * 📫 How to reach me: nickitaliano.io@gmai.com
-* :star: Pronouns: he/him
+* 😄 Pronouns: he/him
+* ⚡ Fun fact: I'm in the same scientific research honor society, Sigma Xi, as Alber Einstein, Robert Feynman, etc.
 <!--
 **nickitaliano/nickitaliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.